 The Hittite Corpus of Divinatory Texts: Digital Edition and Cultural Historical Analysis (HDivT)

 The objective of HDivT is to make the Hittite divinatory texts accessible in a fully annotated digital edition on the Hethitologie-Portal Mainz (HPM).
 In addition, the historical and cultural significance of the text group will be analysed.
 The project is based at the LMU Munich and the University of Würzburg and is led by Birgit Christiansen, Enrique Jiménez and Daniel Schwemer.
 The German Research Foundation (DFG) has been funding HDivT as a long-term project since 2022.
-Aside from a full-time position held by Birgit Christiansen, the project includes one postdoctoral position being based in Würzburg and held by Andrea Trameri, and one doctoral position, being based in Munich and held by Mathis Kreitzscheck.
+Aside from a full-time position held by Birgit Christiansen, the project includes one postdoctoral position being based in Würzburg, and one doctoral position, being based in Munich.

 Divination played an important role in the Late Bronze Age kingdom of the Hittites.
 With more than 1750 mostly fragmentarily preserved cuneiform tablets, the corpus of divinatory texts is the third largest group among the Hittite written sources.
 The texts document a variety of divinatory practices and religious ideas, some of which are of Anatolian origin, while others were adopted from neighbouring regions.

 Particularly the oracle reports are unparalleled in any other ancient civilization and extant in large number.
 Since they often deal with misconduct and conflicts that are otherwise obscured or presented in a biased manner, they are an essential source both for historical research and the understanding of Hittite religious ideas and moral concepts.
 The same is true for oracle letters and dream reports.